-People with diabetes, people with alcoholism habits, people who take corticosteroids and others with compromised immune systems have a much higher risk of cellulitis and tend to worsen infections.
+People with diabetes, alcoholism habits who take corticosteroids, and others with compromised immune systems have a much higher risk of cellulitis and worsening infections.

-Necrotizing cellulitis (or necrotizing fasciitis ) is a rare but serious form of cellulitis.
+Necrotizing cellulitis (or necrotizing fasciitis ) is a rare but severe form of cellulitis.

 There are two kinds; the first is due to a very aggressive strain of group A streptococcus and can start anywhere on the skin.

-The second is due to a polymicrobial infection of different bacteria that often begins just ahead of the anus after surgery or rectal abscesses.
+The second is due to a polymicrobial infection of different bacteria that often begins just before the anus after surgery or rectal abscesses.

-The necrotizing cellulitis begins as an extremely painful red swelling that soon becomes purple and then black as the skin and tissues become necrotic.
+The necrotizing cellulitis begins as an excruciating red swelling that soon becomes purple and black as the skin and tissues become necrotic.

-However, the risk of getting necrotizing cellulitis is extremely small.
+However, the risk of getting necrotizing cellulitis is minimal.

 Symptoms and complications